 In general, our daily routine while on the water will include breakfast between 7:00 and 7:30 AM, lunch between 1:00 and 1:30 PM and dinner between 6:00 and 6:30 PM.
 Depending on weather and wind conditions, each day is a little different and our route is somewhat flexible and our guides will give us route updates throughout the day.
 We’ll explore the coastlines of small offshore to get a closer look at where some of the over 50 different species of sea birds nest.
 We’ll have the opportunity to hike to a magnificent canyon to a dry waterfall with a fresh water pool where we can enjoy a refreshing dip!
 At some point, we will cross a short stretch of open water over to Isla Partida to set up camp in the breathtakingly beautiful bay of Ensenada Grande, where the desert’s most spectacular cactus-adorned red rocks meet the gorgeous teal sea.
 We’ll take a motorized boat to a smaller island that is home to a large sea lion colony and will be able to actually swim with the lion pups while snorkeling among thousands of tropical fish.

 Today is our last day on the water.
 After breakfast on the island we will pack up and return to the inner La Paz bay in search of whale sharks.
 This is perhaps the highlight of our week – the opportunity to swim with the largest fish in the world!
 Following this thrilling experience, we return to La Paz by mid-afternoon and check back into our hotel.
 This evening we will have a final dinner to celebrate a fantastic, exciting, educational experience in Baja.

-This morning we enjoy breakfast, a visit to the small and unique Whale Museum, and then shuttle back to the Los Cabos airport where you can either depart for home or extend your stay in the area.Book this Tour
+This morning we enjoy a relaxing breakfast and then shuttle back to the Los Cabos airport where you can either depart for home or extend your stay in the area.Book this Tour

 Arrival & Departure